Rosuav/StilleBot/templates/index.md

-# StilleBot
+# Mustard Mine

-StilleBot is a Twitch channel bot.
+Mustard Mine is a Twitch channel bot.
 This one operates under the name "$$botname$$", but [the source code](https://github.com/rosuav/stillebot) is available to anyone who wishes to use it, learn from it, or borrow code from it.